mle86/php-enum/doc/Type_Safety.md

 }
 ```

-Or course it would be much cleaner
+Of course it would be much cleaner
 to enforce explicit type safety through typehints:

 ```php